 Besides your work at Google, you are famous for trolling people a bit on Twitter.
 Do you have any favourite anecdotes or Twitter situations?

-– I don’t really have anecdotes from my Twitter endeavours, at least not ones that I recall, but recently I started tweeting short “Did You Know?” tweets, which are nuggets of information about search that are bouncing around inside my head.
+– I don’t really have anecdotes from my Twitter endeavours, at least not ones that I recall, but recently I started tweeting short “Did You Know?” tweets, which are nuggets of information about the search that are bouncing around inside my head.
 They’re typically unrelated to anything that happened that day; they’re pretty random, but people seem to love them.

 Virtual reality is a major trend, but also a new field.
 Can you imagine the virtual reality search experience of the future and is that something Google would find interesting to work on?

-– This is a super interesting question, but unfortunately I have no clue how Virtual Reality (VR) will shape search.
-Obviously we have many extremely smart people working on our search experience and I’m sure they’re going to come up with something amazing!
+– This is a super interesting question, but unfortunately, I have no clue how Virtual Reality (VR) will shape search.
+Obviously, we have many extremely smart people working on our search experience, and I’m sure they’re going to come up with something amazing!